Retired GP and lifelong sailor Jonty Pearce examines how to have a successful and COVID safe charter in the British Isles this summer

 As we emerge from the shadow of the COVID-19 pandemic many sailors who have suffered delays or cancellations of planned chartering cruises will be looking at the feasibility of rebooking this season.

-While the potential for outbound international travel from England returned on 17 May, a three-tier traffic light system has been introduced to maintain safety and control.
+International travel has now opened up a bit, with a three-tier traffic light system introduced to maintain safety and control.

 This has also been adopted by Scotland, Wales and Northern Ireland.

 Effectively, this means that holidays and yacht charters have to be based in the British Isles or in countries on the coveted ‘green list’; even then certain hoops may need to be jumped through.

 Most of the major overseas yacht charter holiday destinations are currently on the amber and red lists, the latter forbids non-essential travel including holidays.

 These lists are reviewed every three weeks but the whole arrangement is fluid and prone to change at any moment; beware also that if your chosen ‘green list country’ charter reverts to amber or red while you are abroad a period of quarantine and other restrictions may apply.

 From 19 July, those who have been fully vaccinated with an NHS administered vaccine in the UK will be able to return from amber list countries without the need to quarantine.

 But, passengers will need to provide proof of their vaccination status to carriers in advance of travel, pre-departure testing and day 2 testing measures will still remain.